 We are excited to see your interest in applying to the Teaching Residents at Teachers College teacher preparation program!
 Choosing to pursue a career in teaching is an important decision, so as you continue along in the first steps of this process, we encourage you to contact us with any questions that you may have.

 TR@TC2 runs on established cycles that begin in January and end in the June of the following year.
-The TR@TC2 application for the January 2018 cohort is open now and can be accessed through the TC electronic application process.
-Please email us at firstname.lastname@example.org if you would like to be added to a mailing list of people who will receive updates regarding applying for the program.
+The application for our 2020 cohort can be accessed here.
+Please submit all application materials by November 8, 2019.

 Finding applicants who are a good fit for TR@TC2 is a process that we take very seriously.
 Because of this, the final step in our application process will include a two day in-person interview for application finalists only.
-This interview process will take place November 28-29, 2017 (these dates have been updated from previous correspondence).
-We will contact finalists with invitations to participate in this event by November 9, 2017.
+Dates for the interview process will be November 21 and 22, 2019.
+Once interviewed we will contact finalists with invitations to participate in this event.
 Applicants who are finalists in the admissions process will be asked to be in attendance on both days.
 For invited finalists living outside of the NYC area, we will discuss and organize travel arrangements with you when we reach out with an invitation to participate.

-Take the GRE: Regardless of educational background, if you have not taken the GRE or other nationally-normed exam (such as the MAT, LSAT, etc.) in the last five years, you must complete this requirement.
+Take the GRE: Regardless of educational background, if you have not taken the GRE in the last five years, you must complete this requirement.
 If you have taken the GRE in the last five years, these scores may be submitted.
 Your application is not considered complete until your GRE scores have been submitted.

 Update your resume: Your resume should be a chronological listing of your employment history, educational history, academic endeavors, and other significant activities.